Saturday, May 31, 2025

 Yoga and Decolonization

 The podcast Yoga Is Dead offers essential listening for anyone wanting to decolonize their relationship to yoga.
-It centers South Asian voices, challenges myths, and reclaims space for yoga as a living spiritual path.
+It centers South Asian voices, challenges persistent myths, and reclaims space for yoga as a living spiritual path.
+It belongs in your formation library.

 A seeker may weep during savasana and not know why.
 Another might speak of Ganesh or Kali appearing in meditation.
-Another may wrestle with guilt about practicing yoga as a white person.
+Another may wrestle with questions about practicing yoga as someone from outside the tradition.
+Another may be a Hindu practitioner who feels their spirituality is invisible when yoga is taught as secular wellness.
 Each is on a sacred journey.
+None of these moments require you to be an expert in yoga.
+They require you to be a skilled and humble companion.

 For Yoga Teachers Who Companion Others

-• Learn a basic sun salutation and practice it slowly, with prayerful intention rather than precision.
+Body prayer with prayerful intention: If your body allows, learn a basic sun salutation and practice it slowly with attention on intention rather than precision.
+What shifts when movement becomes offering?

-• How do I relate to yoga—as a spiritual path, cultural artifact, or personal practice?
+Reflection: How do I relate to yoga, as a spiritual path, cultural artifact, personal practice, or some combination?
 How has that relationship changed?
+What would it mean to hold it with greater care?

 May we honor the lineages that give us breath and presence.
 May our companionship hold the sacred with reverence and care.